This challenge is no longer accepting new submissions.

 - Informal mentoring for contestants selected from Stage 1: Concept Paper Contest

-- Opportunities for contestants to showcase prototype UAS to representatives of the first responder community in Stage 4: Live Test & Evaluation
+- Opportunities for contestants to showcase prototype UAS to representatives of the first responder community at the 2022 PSCR Conference

-See the official rules document for details on all aspects of the challenge.
+See the Official Rules for details on all aspects of the challenge.

 The submissions will be judged by a qualified panel of expert(s) selected by the U.S. Department of Commerce, National Institute of Standards and Technology (NIST) at its sole discretion.
 The panel consists of U.S. Department of Commerce, NIST and non-Department of Commerce, NIST experts and will judge the submissions according to the judging criteria in order to select winners.
 The decisions of the judges for the contest will be announced in accordance with the dates noted in the “Summary of Important Dates.”